energysistem/manuals/42448 - B3/en/03-Features.md

 - Loudspeakers with acoustic enhancement system: Clear sound and rich bass.
 - Total output power (RMS): 6W.
 - Portable and compact design, allows you to take it anywhere and amplify your music.
-- 3.5 mm "line-in" port: listen music with any portable player or even computer.
+- 3.5 mm "Audio-In" port: listen music with any portable player or even computer.
 - Bluetooth® handsfree function.
 - Rechargeable lithium battery.
 - microUSB port battery charger.